ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ## About the Llama 2 model and GGUF model format

 The [Llama-2-7B-Chat model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGUF) from Meta belongs to the Llama 2 model family and is free to use for research and commercial use.
-Before you use the model, visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form.
+Before you use the model, visit the [website](https://llama.meta.com/llama-downloads/) and fill in the form to request access.

 Llama 2 collection of models perform general natural language processing (NLP) tasks like text generation.
 You can access the base foundation Llama 2 model or select the specalised chat Llama 2 version that is already fine-tuned for back-and-forth dialogue.
 In this Learning Path you will run the specialized chat model.